Theories of media exposure: Social Learning Theory

-Social Learning Theory, similar to Uses and Gratifications Theory, is based on the gratification of an individual, but differs in that it is based more on behaviour rather than decision making.
+Social Learning Theory, similar to Uses and Gratifications Theory, is based on the gratification of an individual, but differs in that it is based more on behavior rather than decision making.
 Albert Bandura is said to be the forerunner of this theory.
 Each individual will make decisions based on anticipation.
 There is a heavy reliance on previous experience knowing what leads to gratification and what will not.
 If one receives joy from watching comedies, then an individual will seek out comedies in the future.
 If horror films leave a person with nightmares then they will most likely attempt to avoid them.
 This theory also states that the experience of others can be used in the decision making process.
 If a family member recommends a book then an individual is more likely to pick up the book and read it themselves.
 This theory does address more thoroughly media avoidance than does Uses and Gratifications Theory.

+Social Cognitive Theory

+In the 1960s, Albert Bandura's seminal Bobo doll experiment experiment catalyzed Social Cognitive Theory (SCT), previously called Social Learning Theory.
+Since then, SCT has been a compelling explanation of observational learning and social modeling.
+A controversial perspective that goes against dominant behaviorist views argues that environmental and personal factors may contribute to or influence behavior and determine it.
+As a result of SCT's triadic reciprocal model, "individual agency and social structure operate together as code determinants,” influencing each other in mutually reinforcing ways.
+Based on the agentic perspective, SCT identifies people as reactive to the external environment and internal forces and capable of self-organization and self-regulation.